Search engine optimisation (SEO)

 4. Include a sitemap

-Sitemaps can be used by search engines to index your website.
-Having a sitemap means every page of content is therefore easier to find, reducing the number of clicks both web crawlers and users have to make before reaching the required content.
+Search engines can use sitemaps to index your website.
+Having a sitemap makes every page of content easier to find, reducing the number of clicks both web crawlers and users have to make before reaching the required content.

 SEO should be treated like any marketing campaign and tracking the results is a key part of the process.
 Without feedback, it will be unclear what search terms are being used to find your site, or which site elements attract the most traffic.